elamarkwork/mslearn-copilotstudio/Instructions/Labs/01-create-agents.md

    What welfare and assistance can I claim for?
    ```

-   The response should reference information from the configured knowledge source and may include citations or source references.
+   The response should reference information from the configured knowledge source and may include citations or source references. **(Note from Mark: This didn't work for me because of security, but it's easy to see how it works)**

 1. Try a few more questions and view the responses from your agent.
 It will have limited functionality, but should be able to provide relevant answers to questions about benefits.